forwinder15/learndiesels/content/posts/2019-07-28--8-idle-facts/index.md

 ## 3. Idling harms your engine

-Does idling hurt a diesel engine? **Yes.
-When a diesel engine idles, it does more damage to the engine than normal operation.
+Does idling hurt a diesel engine? **When a diesel engine idles it does more damage to the engine than normal operation.
 Operating a diesel engine at a low speed will cause two times the** **wear on the internal components compared to operating at normal load.
 This will raise maintenance costs and shorten engine life.**

 This fact really blows my mind.
-I can’t believe it really causes **2 times** the [wear on your engine](/10-signs-and-symptoms-of-a-worn-out-diesel-engine) to idle it.
+I can’t believe it really causes **2 times** the wear on your engine to idle it.
 That is really crazy when you think about the amount of idling that goes on in diesel applications.
+Do you think your diesel is wore out?
+See my Article on the [10 signs and symptoms of a worn out diesel](/10-signs-and-symptoms-of-a-worn-out-diesel-engine)

 This is why manufacturers usually classify applications with high idle times as **_severe duty_** and recommend a more aggressive maintenance schedule.